 Born in a rural region of the eastern province of Shandong in 1968, for Zhang, stargazing was not a childhood passion.

 His interest in science developed after the Cultural Revolution in the late 70s, when Chinese leaders launched a campaign to modernize the country.
-He initially hoped to become a mathematician, but not having won a place in a college math program, he fell back on physics.
+He initially hoped to become a mathematician, but having failed to win a place on a university mathematics programme, he fell back on physics.

 In 1993, Zhang earned a bachelor's degree in cosmology, and has advanced his academic career over the past 20 years.
 The thought of spending time with SETI looking for extraterrestrials had barely crossed his mind.

-"I was just as curious about aliens as normal people are," he says.
-"I never thought I'd do it alone."
+“I was just as curious about aliens as normal people,” he says.
+“I never thought I'd do it alone.”

 A research trip to the USA in 2014 changed everything.

-Zhang spent several days at the University of California, Berkeley, a school famous for its SETI research program since the late 70s.
-The university developed SETI data collection tools which are now installed on many of the world's leading radio telescopes, including the FAST.
+Zhang spent several days at the University of California, Berkeley, a school known for its SETI research program since the late 70s.
+The university developed the SETI data collection instruments that are now installed on many of the world's leading radio telescopes, including FAST.

-"When I was in Berkeley, I saw with my own eyes that they were developing real tools and writing programs for SETI.
-It wasn't just a weird idea.
-That convinced me," recalls Zhang.
+“When I was at Berkeley, I saw with my own eyes that they were developing real instruments and writing programs for SETI.
+It wasn't just a far-fetched idea.
+This convinced me,” Zhang recalls.

 Dan Werthimer, chief scientist at the SETI research center in Berkeley, met Zhang during his trip.
 Remember that the Chinese professor got excited as he introduced his team's work, especially when the conversation turned to FAST, which was then under construction.